Realtors & Property Owners

 Once you have a registered account for property listings, you will be able to post your listing through the Post/Manage Listings tab.
 Here, you can list unit descriptions and contact information.
 The website manager may also help you with posting.
 For any technical questions, contact Apartments.com at (877) 895-1234.

-As a subscriber of the Northeastern Off Campus Housing Database, you are agreeing the OCHSS Database Program Policy Statement and Expectations of Good Practice outlined below.
+As a subscriber of the Northeastern Off Campus Housing Database, you are agreeing the OCES Database Program Policy Statement and Expectations of Good Practice outlined below.

-- When there has been substantial or multiple unresolved tenant complaints filed with Off Campus Housing and Support Services within the previous twelve-month period.
+- When there has been substantial or multiple unresolved tenant complaints filed with Off Campus Engagement and Support within the previous twelve-month period.

 - When there is a suspected material violation of a state or federal law, such as illegal discrimination of a tenant or perspective tenant (M.G.L.c.
 151B).